 Beyond intentionally malicious actions like sexual harassment, there are lots of ways for students to act carelessly and create an inappropriate environment via remote learning.
 In most cases, these kinds of inappropriate behaviors could potentially lead to disciplinary charges.

 From experienced student defense attorney Shanlon Wu of DC Student Defense, here are the most common online interactions that students should avoid, and some potential consequences they might face if they don’t.

 Colleges and universities are serious about sexual harassment.
 Federal Title IX regulations require schools to combat campus sexual assault through disciplinary procedures and protections for women and other survivors of sexual assault.

-Although many classes in the DC area are not meeting on campus for their classes anymore, there are still plenty of opportunities for students to engage in behaviors that could be considered online harassment or assault.
+Even when students participate in online classes, there are still plenty of opportunities for students to engage in behaviors that could be considered online harassment or assault.
 Here are a few examples, but keep in mind this is not an exhaustive list: